Combining Broad and Narrow Case Definitions in Matched Case-Control Studies: Firearms in the Home and Suicide Risk: A Sensitivity Analysis Framework for Combining Broad and Narrow Case Definitions

+We elaborate on the sensitivity model \eqref{eq: SA}.
 In model \eqref{eq: SA}, we have the sensitivity parameter $ \Gamma $ from Rosenbaum's sensitivity model \eqref{eq: SA1}.
-When $ \Gamma=1 $, it is the case with no unmeasured confounding.
+When $ \Gamma=1 $, there is no unmeasured confounding.
 We have an additional sensitivity parameter $ \Theta $ to bound $ \theta_{Tij}/ \theta_{Cij} $, the risk ratio of an \emph{always-case} being a narrow case with and without the treatment.
 Here, the always-case is defined with respect to the broad case definition and refers to a subject who would be a broad case regardless of receiving the treatment or not.
-In our application, the always-cases are the subjects who would commit suicide regardless of having firearms at home or not, and $ 1\leq \theta_{Tij}/\theta_{Cij} \leq \Theta$ says that having firearms at home will make an always-case more likely and at most $ \Theta $ times more likely to commit suicide at home compared to committing suicide in other places.
+In our application, the always-cases are the subjects who would commit suicide regardless of having firearms at home or not. {As location (home) and exposure (gun in the home) are related \citep{Wiebe:2003aa}, in our application, it is likely that} $ 1\leq \theta_{Tij}/\theta_{Cij} \leq \Theta$, which says that having firearms at home will make an always-case more likely and at most $ \Theta $ times more likely to commit suicide at home.
+When $ \Theta=1 $, then under Fisher's $H_0$ in \eqref{eq: null hypothesis}, the treatment has no effect on the narrow case definition (i.e., $ \kappa_n(R_{ij}) \perp Z_{ij} \mid \mathcal{F}$ under $ H_0 $), thus restricting to the narrow case matched sets does not introduce any selection bias for testing $ H_0 $; otherwise, $ \Theta $ reflects the magnitude of selection bias.
+Therefore, the sensitivity model \eqref{eq: SA} enables us to consider two sources of bias simultaneously: the unmeasured confounding bias controlled by $ \Gamma $ and the selection bias controlled by $ \Theta $.
 Notice that our results can be easily extended if instead we impose $ \Theta^{-1} \leq \theta_{Tij}/\theta_{Cij} \leq \Theta$ with $ \Theta\geq 1 $, where a discussion is in the supplementary materials.

-We elaborate on the sensitivity model \eqref{eq: SA}.
-First, it enables us to consider two sources of bias simultaneously: the unmeasured confounding bias controlled by $ \Gamma $ and the selection bias controlled by $ \Theta $.
-For the latter, if $ \Theta=1 $, then the treatment has no effect on the narrow case definition under $ H_0 $ (i.e., $ \kappa_n(R_{ij}) \perp Z_{ij} \mid \mathcal{F}$ under $ H_0 $), thus restricting to the narrow case matched sets does not introduce any selection bias for testing $ H_0 $; otherwise, $ \Theta $ reflects the magnitude of selection bias.